For power steering systems, how much steering wheel movement is acceptable?

 Study for the Virginia State Inspection Test.
 Prepare with flashcards and multiple choice questions.
 Each question includes hints and explanations to help you ace your exam.
 Get ready now!

-In the context of power steering systems, an acceptable range of steering wheel movement is important as it ensures the vehicle has proper steering response without excessive play.
-Accepting up to 2 inches of steering wheel movement allows for a balance between responsiveness and comfort while driving.
 This margin recognizes that some amount of free play is inherent in steering systems, particularly in older vehicles or those with mechanical linkages.
 Having a limit like 2 inches helps ensure that, although there is some movement, the steering remains effective and does not jeopardize safety or control.
 Thus, this tolerance is designed to maintain safe driving conditions while accommodating typical variations in steering systems.
-In contrast, options that allow for less movement or suggest no movement would indicate a tight steering system, which might lead to discomfort, excessive wear or an unresponsive steering feel, and would be impractical for normal driving scenarios.